devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ...
 ```

-*Code Snippet 28: Consuming Redux Store in Favorite Button [\[11\]](https://github.com/Fasust/wisgen)*
+*Code Snippet 28: Consuming Redux Store in favorite button [\[11\]](https://github.com/Fasust/wisgen)*

 ### Why I decided against it

 I went back and forth on this decision a lot.
-Redux is a great State Management solution with some clear guidelines on how to integrate it into a Reactive application [\[68\]](https://redux.js.org/introduction/three-principles).
+Redux is a great State Management Solution with some clear guidelines on how to integrate it into a Reactive application [\[68\]](https://redux.js.org/introduction/three-principles).
 It also enables the implementation of a clean three-layered architecture (View - Store - Data) [\[61\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
 Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with its approach from other cross-platform development frameworks like React [\[22\]](https://facebook.github.io/react-native/) and Angular [\[69\]](https://angular.io/) and I very much agree with this advice [\[63\]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
 I have previously never worked with Redux and I decided to use BLoC over Redux because:

 1. It was publicly endorsed by the Flutter Team on multiple occasions \[7\], \[12\], \[53\], \[59\], \[70\]
 2. It also has clear architectural rules [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE)